No Dairy No Grain Travel Breakfast Tips

 - Salmon or tuna (ask the waitress for items from the lunch menu if necessary)

 - Sausage and bacon

 - Tomatoes, onions, vegetables, and herbs

 Next time you are considering a travel breakfast, consider ALL the possibilities with what you see on the menu or on a buffet table.
-Do not be afraid to ask waitstaff for something else they can access easily from the lunch or dinner menu.
+Do not be afraid to ask the waitstaff for something else they can access easily from the lunch or dinner menu.
 When I eat a no grain, no dairy diet and walk daily I have reduced my pain levels from my osteoarthritis down by more than 80%.
-Sticking with my diet while I travel on my speaking tours has kept me feeling energetic and able to do far more than I could crippled with pain.
-Assembling a breakfast that supports my diet might be challenging, but is more than possible.
+Sticking with my diet while I travel on my speaking tours has kept me feeling energetic and able to do far more than I could be crippled with pain.
+Assembling a breakfast that supports my diet might be challenging but is more than possible.
 When traveling, my advice is to ask your waitstaff for assistance and if the waiter or waitress does not know an answer, ask for a manager.
 By and large, restaurants are still built to serve and want to keep you as a customer.